 - They build a set of accomplishments that enables their customers to trust and value them so that they accept new solutions more easily

 - They account for and build their enterprise’s value, which shows up in profits or, in the case of internal organizations, benefits to customers that exceed the cost of producing them

 Departments can do each of these as well but often don’t have the knowledge.
 Sente can help as our software, various other tools and templates and our services are all organized to help our customers adopt this new cultural mindset.
 We help your teams to start Working Together, Better.

+A business mindset in Asset Management requires an active versus passive approach.
 Active Asset Management is described in more detail in a previous blog post, Active Asset Management: Transforming for the 4th Industrial Revolution.

 We designed this approach out of the concern that we actually were a separately constituted business and we were going to invoice for our services.
 Every time we invoiced the customer it was another opportunity for them to assess satisfaction with the results we were producing.
 If they were satisfied we continued.
 If they weren’t, we could be “terminated for convenience”.
 It set up a powerful set of incentives.

 Just because the incentives were in place didn’t mean we’d be successful, we’d have to have the skill to pull it off.
 To produce the value promised so that we could keep our customers satisfied.

 Sente’s Culture/Behavior Change Algorithm Is Embedded in our Software